ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 ![The data](../images/insights/predicting_film_success_2019_08_05/data.png "the data")

 The data is well labeled, but I will not bore with too many details.
 To summarise:
-* The data is often provided by film fans, so not everything is present or very accurate
+* TMDB is community built, with data often provided by the public, so not everything is present or very accurate.
+For instance, over 900 revenue values were missing.
 * I ignored some non-useful variables, such as film title and homepage.
 Obviously these can't be used to predict the success of a movie.
 * Some variables were discarded for other reasons: production_country, because I felt that the information therein would be stored in production_company.
 Original_language, because I felt that that column would mostly be covered by spoken_languages, with a few exceptions.
+Popularity, because obviously that was measured after the film was released.
 * The variables used for **input** were:
 	- budget
 	- a list of film genres